ivangfr/ethereum-springboot-react/README.md

   --rpc --rpcaddr "0.0.0.0" --rpcapi="db,eth,net,web3,personal" --rpccorsdomain "*" --dev
 ```

 > Run the following `docker exec` command if you want to enter in the `Geth`’s interactive JavaScript console inside Docker container.
-It provides a lot of features such as: create an wallet, check waller balance, transfer ether from one address to another, etc. I won't focus on it because I decided to implement such features in `ethereum-api` using `Web3j`.
+It provides a lot of features such as: create a wallet, check waller balance, transfer ether from one address to another, etc. We won't focus on it because we've decided to implement such features in `ethereum-api` using `Web3j`.
+In order to get more information visite [Geth JavaScript console documentation](https://geth.ethereum.org/docs/interacting-with-geth/javascript-console)
 > ```
 > docker exec -it ethereum geth attach ipc:/tmp/geth.ipc
 > ```